AndrewRathbun/WMIParserStr/README.md

 Below is a current list of parameters, whether they're mandatory or optional, and a description of each switch.

-`-i` - Mandatory - Input file (OBJECTS.DATA)
+`-input` - Mandatory - Input file (OBJECTS.DATA)

-`-o` - Optional - Output directory for analysis results.
+`-output` - Optional - Output directory for analysis results.
 Tab delimited file

-`-s` - Optional - Output directory to save the strings (not Unicode) of OBJECTS.DATA
+`-strings` - Optional - Output directory to save the strings (not Unicode) of OBJECTS.DATA

 ## Example Commands